-Market insights was founded in 2004 in the wake of the fallout from the tech bubble.
+Market insights was founded in 2004 in the wake of the fallout from the tech Bubble.
 At a time when investors needed it most, the first Guide to the Markets provided clarity and perspective, and helped to reinforce key habits of successful long-term investors.
-Today, more than 15 years later, it is in that same spirit that we are pleased to offer, “principles for successful long-term investing”.
+Today, more than a decade later, it is in that same spirit that we are pleased to offer, “principles for successful long-term investing”.

 We believe that a combination of these principles, sound financial advice and deeper insights can help make every investor better off.